 This article is drawn from...

-Assessment of WIC Cost-Containment Practices: Executive Summary, by John Kirlin, Nancy Cole, Christopher Logan, and Phillip Kaufman, USDA, Economic Research Service, May 2003
+Assessment of WIC Cost-Containment Practices: Executive Summary, by John Kirlin, Nancy Cole, and Christopher Logan, USDA, Economic Research Service, May 2003

 The WIC Program: Background, Trends, and Issues, by Victor Oliveira, Elizabeth Racine, Jennifer Olmsted, and Linda M. Ghelfi, USDA, Economic Research Service, October 2002